taneli1/Web_Project/README.md

 5. Run the app
 $ node app

-6. Open localhost:3000/ in the browser once and accept the https redirection.
-After this the app works
+6. If the app does not work correctly, open localhost:3000/ in the browser once and accept the https redirection through the advanced options.